rangsimanketkaew/rangsimanketkaew.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-Doctoral student specializing in computational chemistry and machine larning.
+I am a doctoral student in computational chemistry and machine larning.
 My research relies on _ab initio_ quantum molecular dynamics and enhanced sampling for free energies calculations of chemical reactions and molecular design.